India’s passport: Your gateway to travel restrictions?

 1. Travel to Bhutan

-Many people do not know where Bhutan is: It’s a tiny Himalayan democratic kingdom tucked between India and Tibet (China) that measures it’s success based on a ‘Gross National Happiness’ scale.
+Many people do not know where Bhutan is: It’s a tiny Himalayan democratic kingdom tucked between India and Tibet (China) that measures its success based on a ‘Gross National Happiness’ scale as opposed to GDP.
 The place is untouched, unexplored and ‘off the beaten path‘ in possibly the truest sense of that overused phrase.

 For people of most countries in the world, it costs anywhere between $200-$250 a day to visit Bhutan and they can only do so in guided tours except for special circumstances.
-Indians, on the other hand, can travel mostly freely.
-I had a great time there – backpacking, hitchhiking and visiting penis temples. visiting this country is a golden opportunity and Indian citizens can do it cheaply!
+Indians, on the other hand, can exclusively travel freely.
+I had a great time there – backpacking, hitchhiking and visiting penis temples, etc. Visiting this country is a unique opportunity and Indian citizens can do it cheaply!